 - Changing disk partitions.

-- Changing the system architecture (x86 to x64 bits).
+- We are changing the system architecture (x86 to x64 bits).

-- Modifying the base OS language.
+- I am modifying the base OS language.

 - When we have dual or multi-boot systems.